jmessou/jmessou.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+I am a PhD candidate in Computer Engineering at the University of Maryland who enjoys learning and doing research in the fields of Biomedical Imaging, Computer Vision, and Machine Learning.
+Outside of work, I enjoy playing basketball and learning about finacne and market analysis.